Note: I adapted this from a post I made on Petrolblog.com some years ago. It’s a true story.

 My employers, bitterly disappointed that I remained in one piece, now played their Joker: they gave me the keys to another Rover 213.
 This one, they said, was a special edition.
 And it was – the only Rover 213 to come with fading rising sun decals on the doors, a bottle of sake in the glovebox and a speech synthesizer that screamed “banzai” whenever it passed an American car.

 Nothing improved my driving abilities to the extent that this car did.
-I learned how to drive with no brakes, steering that turned the wheels in the opposite direction to my inputs and tyres that were smoother than Kojak’s pate.
+I learned how to drive with no brakes, steering that turned the wheels in the opposite direction to my inputs and tyres that were smoother than Kojak’s bonce.

 Dumbfounded by my continuing survival, my employers enlisted the aid of their ace mechanic, to whose tender ministrations the Rover had been entrusted.
 Having allegedly sorted a few minor problems, he handed the car back to me one Friday afternoon.
 His parting words, grunted rather than spoken, were that I should return the car to him the following Monday so he could fit a new speedo cable.